SimplyVitalHealth/drs/readme.md

 # Health Nexus :: DRS

 An Ethereum smart-contract for creating a decentralized record service using the on chain currency.
-This is project is part of Health Nexus, the public permissioned blockchain for healthcare.<br>
+This project is part of Health Nexus, the public permissioned blockchain for healthcare.<br>

 Features: